 We do not provide reimbursement for travel.
 Should you need accommodations, student hosts are available.
 If offered a position in the program, we will reimburse you for travel and expenses for the revisit held in April 6-9, 2016.

 Does the HMS, MD-PhD Program have a rolling admissions process?

 No, it does not have a rolling admissions process.

 If an applicant is not accepted to the MD-PhD Program, will s/he still be considered for the MD program?

 If an applicant is not accepted for the MD-PhD Program, s/he may still be considered for HMS.
-However, one cannot be accepted to the MD-PhD Program without being accepted to HMS in either the New Pathway or Health Sciences and Technology (HST) curriculum track.
+However, one cannot be accepted to the MD-PhD Program without being accepted to HMS in either the Pathways or Health Sciences and Technology (HST) curriculum track.

 Does HMS offer a MD-PhD in medical informatics?